Skip to content

 # Gemini has built-in vision support

-from roomkit import GeminiAIProvider, GeminiConfig
+from roomkit.providers.gemini.config import GeminiConfig

 gemini = GeminiAIProvider(GeminiConfig(api_key="..."))